NeuroMorpho/xyz2swc/modules/snt/release_docs/Install_Instructions_FIJI.md

 ## 1. [FIJI](https://imagej.net/software/fiji)

-[Click here to download](https://downloads.imagej.net/fiji/latest/fiji-linux64.zip) the latest 64-bit Linux portable version of the FIJI application from the project website.
+[Click here to download](https://downloads.imagej.net/fiji/archive/20201029-1752/fiji-linux64.zip) the 64-bit Linux portable version, dated 2020-10-29, of the FIJI application from the project website.
+Please note this version is tested and will work, newer versions may not work.

 Unzip the download into the parent `snt` folder: